 - B8.4.1 If the edge of a shot hole comes in contact with the scoring ring of a target, the shot is given the higher value (inward gauging) - B8.4.2 A shot hole will be scored as a hit provided that it measures no more than twice the diameter of the projectile.
-Any shot hole which is more than-twice the diameter of the projectile will be scored as a miss except where otherwise stated in the event conditions - B8.4.3 When a projectile enters a target from the back it will be scored as a miss
+Any shot hole which is more than-twice the diameter of the projectile will be scored as a miss except where otherwise stated in the event conditions - B8.4.3 When a projectile enters a target from the back it will be scored as a miss - B8.4.4 Hits outside the scoring rings are scored as misses - B8.4.5 Any projectile which does not pass through the target will be scored as a miss - B8.4.6 Hits on the wrong target will be scored as misses

-- B8.4.4 Hits outside the scoring rings are scored as misses - B8.4.5 Any projectile which does not pass through the target will be scored as a miss - B8.4.6 Hits on the wrong target will be scored as misses - B8.4.7 A hole judged to be made by a ricochet will be scored as a miss.
-Evidence of a ricochet may include mud or splinters thrown up by the round - B8.4.8 Any hole judged to be made by a wad will be scored as a miss; the CRO's decision is final - B8.4.9 Any frangible target that is broken, cracked or displays visible signs of impact will be scored as a hit.
+- B8.4.7 A hole judged to be made by a ricochet will be scored as a miss.
+Evidence of a ricochet may include mud or splinters thrown up by the round - B8.4.8 Where holes in the target are deemed by the RO to be caused by wads they will not score for hits or penalties as the case may be - B8.4.9 Any frangible target that is broken, cracked or displays visible signs of impact will be scored as a hit.
 In respect of hits on thrown clays the RO or scorers decision is final - B8.4.10 All metal targets must fall or be overturned to score; in the event that self resetting targets are used the RO or scorer's decision is final.
 Targets that twist or rotate to present a smaller aspect will be reset and the competitor allowed to reshoot that stage, practice, match or series again unless briefed otherwise and the RO or RCO has indicated to the firer that the target has been hit.
-Hard targets that self indicate when hit must do so consistently, where so briefed the competitor may request the RO or scorer call the hits during shooting
+Hard targets that self indicate when hit must do so consistently, where so briefed the competitor may request the RO or scorer call the hits during shooting if the MD is in agreement